kyegomez/tree-of-thoughts/README.md

     #create an instance of the tree of thoughts class v1
     tree_of_thoughts = TreeofThoughts(model, search_algorithm)
 else:
-    #or v2 -> dynamic beam width -< adjust the beam width [b] dynamically based on the search depth quality of the generated thoughts
+    #or v2 -> dynamic beam width -< adjust the beam width [b] dynamically based on the search depth quality of the generated thoughts # does not work now use regular tree of thoughts
     tree_of_thoughts= OptimizedTreeofThoughts(model, search_algorithm)

 input_problem = "use 4 numbers and basic arithmetic operations (+-*/) to obtain 24" #note for super intelligent responses you'll have to be more explicit in your prompt and select a better model